Letters About Literature 2014

 Letters About Literature encourages young readers to read a book and write a letter to the author about how the book changed their view of the world.
 This is the second year New Mexico State Library has sponsored the competition.

-Readers in grades 4-10 wrote a personal letter to an author explaining how his or her work shaped their perspective on the world or themselves.
-Students could write about works of fiction, nonfiction, or poetry.
-Entries in Spanish were accepted and translated for the New Mexico judges.
-State judges selected the top letter writers in New Mexico, who then advanced to the national competition.
+Readers in grades 4-12 write a personal letter to an author explaining how his or her work shaped their perspective on the world or themselves.
+Students may write about works of fiction, nonfiction, or poetry.
+Entries in Spanish will be accepted and translated for the New Mexico judges.
+State judges will select the top letter writers in New Mexico, who then advance to the national competition.

-Letter writers competed at three levels: Level I is grades 4-6; Level II is grades 7-8; and Level III is grades 9-10.
-One winning letter from each level from each state is entered into the final national competition.
+Letter writers compete at three levels: Level I is grades 4-6; Level II is grades 7-8; and Level III is grades 9-12.
+The one winning letter from each level from each state is entered into the final national competition.

 To read about the Letters About Literature contest at the national level, please click here: